schetudiante/4chan-Scraper/README.md

 - **Automatic:** Threads are scraped one last time if they are archived
 - **Automatic:** Regular maintenance is performed on the config file to keep the scraper operating at top speed
 - **Automatic:** Downloading is multithreaded: multiple files download at a time to accelerate scraping
+- **Automatic:** Updates to program are checked for and installed on launch